Heapons/sp-discordrelay/README.md

 URL to an image.
 Used to change the avatar of the SBPP messages.

 ### discrelay_rcon_enabled
-Enable RCon functionality.
+Enable RCON functionality.

-# Warning to server owners: only let people you trust have access to the RCon channel; all messages sent in this channel is considered to be a command.
+# Warning to server owners: only let people you trust have access to the RCON channel; all messages sent in this channel is considered to be a command.
 ### discrelay_rcon_channelid
-Discord channel ID for where rcon commands should be sent.
+Discord channel ID for where RCON commands should be sent.
 ### discrelay_rcon_printreponse
 Prints server response to the command.
 ### discrelay_rcon_webhook
-Webhook for RCon reponse.
+Webhook for RCON reponse.